Viviana-Mariam/Proiect-Final-Testare-Manuala/README.md

 ### 1.3 Test Analysis
 After all the business requirements were clarified in a **Review** process, I created the following test conditions:
+(To view the original list as created in Jira click here)

 Test condition list 1